Chemotherapy uses anti cancer drugs to destroy cancer cells. The drugs circulate throughout the body in the bloodstream.

 When you have it

-Doctors usually give chemotherapy and radiotherapy together (chemoradiotherapy) to try and cure anal cancer.
-Chemotherapy makes the cancer cells more sensitive to radiotherapy, so it works better.
-Research shows that chemoradiotherapy works better than surgery for most stages of anal cancer.
+Doctors usually give chemotherapy and radiotherapy together (chemoradiotherapy) to try to cure anal cancer.
+Chemotherapy makes the cancer cells more sensitive to radiotherapy, so that the radiotherapy works better.

 Types of chemotherapy for anal cancer